Return to Index

 |All sites 312,150 (100%)||All sites 277,280 (100%)|

-Lifetime risk refers to the probability that any one person will develop cancer in their lifetime.
-For example, in the United States, the lifetime risk of developing cancer for men is less than one in two.
-In women, it is approximately one in three.
+Lifetime risk refers to the probability that any 1 person will develop cancer in their lifetime.
+For example, in the United States, the lifetime risk of developing cancer for men is less than 1 in 2.
+In women, it is approximately 1 in 3.

 Cancer facts & figures 2015.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/content/@editorial/documents/document/acspc-044552.pdf.
 Accessed May 7, 2015.